SkipLabs/skip/www/docs/getting_started.md

 Alternatively, you can work from the "bottom-up" by reading our [Skip fundamentals](TODO:docusaurus link) tutorial, which explains the concepts and components of the Skip runtime from first principles.

-Finally, if you'd like to just get your hands dirty and dive into the code, you can explore [examples](TODO: docusaurus link) of reactive services, [API docs](TODO: docusaurus link), or a before/after [example](TODO: docusaurus link) of retrofitting a legacy service with reactive features.
+Finally, if you'd like to just dive into the code, you can explore [examples](TODO: docusaurus link) of reactive services, [API docs](TODO: docusaurus link), or a before/after [example](TODO: docusaurus link) of retrofitting a legacy service with reactive features.

 ## Tutorial